Maxidex Side Effects

 Generic Name: dexamethasone ophthalmic

-Note: This document contains side effect information about dexamethasone ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Maxidex.
+Note: This page contains information about the side effects of dexamethasone ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Maxidex.

-Some side effects of Maxidex may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Maxidex may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by dexamethasone ophthalmic (the active ingredient contained in Maxidex).
 In the event that any of these side effects do occur, they may require medical attention.